 Change the formatting of selected items

 This code changes the font in the body of selected appointment, contact, or task items.
 To use, select the items (it's easier to use a list view, especially for appointments) then run the code.
 Each item will quickly open then close as Outlook makes the changes.

 I recommend selecting some items, then Ctrl+C, V to create a copy of the items for testing.

-Public Sub ChangeFormatting() ' //slipstick.me/888jf Dim currentExplorer As Explorer Dim Selection As Selection Dim obj As Object Dim objWord As Word.Application Dim objDoc As Word.Document Dim objSel As Word.Selection On Error Resume Next Set currentExplorer = Application.ActiveExplorer Set Selection = currentExplorer.Selection For Each obj In Selection Set objItem = obj objItem.Display Set objInsp = objItem.GetInspector Set objDoc = objInsp.WordEditor Set objWord = objDoc.Application Set objSel = objWord.Selection objSel.WholeStory With objSel.Font .Name = "broadway" .Size = 12 .Color = wdColorGreen End With objItem.Close olSave Err.Clear Next Set currentExplorer = Nothing Set obj = Nothing Set Selection = Nothing End Sub
+Public Sub ChangeFormatting() 'http://slipstick.me/888jf Dim currentExplorer As Explorer Dim Selection As Selection Dim obj As Object Dim objWord As Word.Application Dim objDoc As Word.Document Dim objSel As Word.Selection On Error Resume Next Set currentExplorer = Application.ActiveExplorer Set Selection = currentExplorer.Selection For Each obj In Selection Set objItem = obj objItem.Display Set objInsp = objItem.GetInspector Set objDoc = objInsp.WordEditor Set objWord = objDoc.Application Set objSel = objWord.Selection objSel.WholeStory With objSel.Font .Name = "broadway" .Size = 12 .Color = wdColorGreen End With objItem.Close olSave Err.Clear Next Set currentExplorer = Nothing Set obj = Nothing Set Selection = Nothing End Sub